edgelesssys/marblerun/samples/helloc++/README.md

 EDG_MARBLE_DNS_NAMES=localhost \
 erthost build/enclave.signed
 ```
-The app prints a "Hello world!" followd by the commandline arguments that are defined in the `manifest.json`.
+The app prints a "Hello world!" followed by the command line arguments that are defined in the `manifest.json`.